San Francisco (sans-serif typeface): SF Serif (New York)

-New York Extra Large comes with 6 weights with their italics.

-The font includes OpenType features for lining and old-style figures in both proportional and tabular widths.
-Despite Apple having a font with the same name with the bitmap format for the original Macintosh (and later converted to TrueType format), it is unrelated to this design.
+This typeface differs from, and is not related to, Apple's older font with the same name with the bitmap format for the original Macintosh (and later converted to TrueType format).

-Variable Fonts
+Variable fonts

 Apple introduced the OpenType Font Variations feature of their SF fonts in WWDC20.
 It is included as a TrueType Font in the installer file on the Developer website.
 On WWDC22, variable width option is introduced to the font family.